josh-collinsworth/joco-sveltekit/src/lib/content/posts/sloptimism.md

 Maybe it's because you've already made a name for yourself.
 Maybe you're known at conferences, or on podcasts.
 Maybe you're just senior enough that you don't need to worry about being hireable anymore; you can take that for granted.

 You definitely aren't a junior, though, or an intern, or somebody trying to break into the field.
 You must not be near the rising tide engulfing entry-level workers across my industry and a wide range of others.
-Because, infamously, _nobody_ is hiring juniors anymore.
-They're the first ones against the wall.
+Because, infamously, _nobody_ is hiring juniors anymore.<footnote>Trying to replace juniors with AI is a doubly perilous bet, because you have to believe it can not only replace your juniors now, but replace the seniors and beyond they'd eventually grow into, on top of taking over for your existing seniors when they move on and their positions need to be filled.
+I, for one, wouldn't want to make that bet.</footnote> They're the first ones against the wall.

 Seems fairly safe to assume you aren't in that group, if you're excited about what AI is doing.